Car Accident Attorneys in Burbank

 No one should have to suffer injuries because of someone else’s negligence and not receive fair compensation.
 Have you been in a car accident that was someone else’s fault?
 Act now to hold them accountable with help from a Burbank car accident lawyer at The Akopyan Law Firm.

-Our law firm is dedicated to protecting the rights and interests of accident victims.
+Our auto accident law firm is dedicated to protecting the rights and interests of accident victims.
 We will work tirelessly to determine how much compensation you deserve for your injuries, medical bills, missed work, loss of income, pain and suffering, and other damages after a crash.
 We’ve won millions in the past – find out what we can do for you!

 Car Accident Claim FAQ